chiru141/chiru141.github.io/_posts/2026-05-17-Textile-Recycling.md

 Mechanical recycling uses industrial tearing and shredding systems to convert garments back into fibrous material.
 However, this process severely shortens fiber length and reduces material quality.
 During shredding, nearly 15–20% of the material is lost as dust, lint, and unusable residue, leaving only ~800–850 grams of usable pulled fiber from every kilogram of textile waste processed.

 The resulting low-grade recycled fiber can rarely be used for apparel manufacturing.
 Instead, it is converted into industrial wiping cloths, mattress stuffing, insulation material, or low-cost “shoddy” blankets.
 These mechanically recycled fibers generally trade at only ₹35–₹55 per kg [6], while industrial rags sell at approximately ₹40–₹60 per kg before eventually reaching landfills or incinerators after use.
 If a garment were 100% pure cotton, it would naturally biodegrade.
-But the introduction of synthetic polyester and spandex webs turns them into permanent geological artifacts.
+But the introduction of synthetic polyester and spandex webs turns them into permanent geological waste.

-It seems, then, the core problem is not collection.
-The core problem is blended textiles.
+It seems, then, **the core problem is not collection.
+The core problem is blended textiles.**

 Modern apparel has been engineered primarily for consumer performance - stretch, durability, softness, wrinkle resistance, moisture management, and low manufacturing cost - rather than end-of-life recyclability. *This makes practical sense.
 I prefer my blended, sweat-resistant t-shirt in the gym over a pure cotton one, but I’ll easily choose a soft cotton shirt over a synthetic one when grabbing coffee with friends.
 Each blend has its own purpose.*